masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 For moving to another account, a little more complexity is required.
 A root account holder first needs to again self attest the new account in the same way as described above and additionally link the old account to the new one.
 This is done by setting the state type character to 'd', which stands for deprecated, and updating the redirect account to the new self attested account.
 This link lets the trust chain continue so that it can be successfully parsed in the verification process (see deprecation state description for a more detailed explanation).

-To revoke the whole attestation and therefore opt out of the trust chain, one needs to delete ones account property.
+To revoke the whole attestation and therefore opt out from the trust chain, one only needs to delete ones account property.

 ## Attestation